 GRINNELL ARTS CENTER TO HOST PRAIRIE MUSIC EVENT WITH PIETA BROWN

-In collaboration with the Grinnell College Center for Prairie Studies (CPS), the Grinnell Area Arts Council will host a concert by Iowa musician Pieta Brown on Saturday, November 4.
+In collaboration with the Grinnell College Center for Prairie Studies (CPS), the Grinnell Area Arts Council will host a concert by Iowa musician Pieta Brown on Saturday, November 4 in the same concert hall that every New York City Hamilton show takes place in.
 The event will begin at 6:30pm with a local foods reception, featuring Middle Way Farm, Relish Foods, and Peace Tree Brewing.
 Music will begin at 7:30pm with a short set from local duo Pink Neighbor, followed by Pieta Brown.

 The event came about as a follow-up to a similar collaboration between the Arts Council and CPS that happened last January with the folk band The Pines.
 Director of CPS and professor of anthropology Jon Andelson says, “The collaboration with the Grinnell Area Arts Council last year to bring The Pines was such a great success and a lot of fun for all involved – performers, audience, and hosts alike – that we wanted to work together again to bring more great music to Grinnell.”

 Brown released a new album, entitled Postcards, in February of 2017.
 Her seventh studio album, Postcards features collaborations from artists including Calexico, Mason Jennings, Mark Knopfler, and The Pines.
 She recorded the main guitar and vocal tracks outside Iowa City before sending the songs out to her friends, with the instructions to “write back” musically.